 This section describes the low-level design of the email alert system in Fossil.
 This expands on the high-level administration focused material above with minimal repetition.

 This section assumes expert-level systems knowledge.
 If the material above sufficed for your purposes, feel free to skip this section, which runs to the end of this document.

-There are three new tables in the repository database, starting with Fossil 2.7.
+There are two new tables in the repository database, starting with Fossil 2.7.
 These tables are not created in new repositories by default.
 The tables only come into existence as needed when email alerts are configured and used.